Life Saving Power for Life Support Users

 As part of his long-standing work advancing emergency power resilience and supporting organizations devoted to assisting individuals with disabilities during disasters, Eric Cote began tracking two seemingly distinct but related statistics; the growing number of U.S. homeowners who installed standby residential generators and the increasing number of individuals relying on life support devices in their homes.

 In the confluence of these trends, Cote saw an opportunity to enlist standby residential generator owners to help recharge the batteries of life support users living nearby during power outages.
-This concept became the cornerstone for the Power Outage Partners initiative Cote helped the Louisiana Department of Health (LDH) implement as an ASTHO consultant.
+This concept became the cornerstone for the Power Outage Partners initiative, launched initially as a pilot project by the Louisiana Department of Health (LDH).
+Cote helped implement the project as an ASTHO consultant.
 In his early work with LDH, Cote turned his concept into action, identifying more than 6,000 standby residential generator owners in Baton Rouge and New Orleans.

 As Cote and LDH refined the operational plan for Power Outage Partners, they realized that life support users would need at least two external batteries for their device to ensure that they retained at least one battery while any depleted batteries were being recharged.
 Another element of the operational plan was recruiting a volunteer force to shuttle depleted batteries through the recharging process to protect the privacy of participating generator owners and life support patients.
 Identifying this volunteer force became a logistical challenge that threated to slow the initiative, leading to a decision in August 2022 to shift the focus of Power Outage Partners away from battery recharging to providing funding to help life support users obtain additional batteries.
 This new approach would still achieve the project’s initial goal of extending the amount of time a life support user can safely remain in their home during an outage.